ACM40960/project-danielquesada89/README.md

   ````bash
   git clone <repository_url>
   ````
-  - This Juppyter Notebook that it is generated works with Python 3.8 and it has not any library  so *[0_linux_requirements.ipynb](./Notebooks/0_linux_requirements.ipynb)* needs to be run to installed all dependencies.
+  - This Jupyter Notebook is designed to work with Python 3.8 and does not have any libraries installed by default.
+Therefore, you need to run *[0_linux_requirements.ipynb](./Notebooks/0_linux_requirements.ipynb)* to install all the dependencies specified in [*requirements_linux.txt*](./requirements_linux.txt).

    -  [*3_data_augmentation.ipynb*](./Notebooks/3_data_augmentation.ipynb) needs to be run if the data is not yet uploaded in S3 for obtaining the train augmentation set locally in Amazon Sagemaker Studio and uploading it in S3.
 The new data is created by using the [CLoDSA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2931-1) library. **Note:** This process takes around an hour.